 You need a convincing campaign page – even if you already have a fantastic product.

-One of the first sentences is “so why redesign the tripod?” which we think is simply copywriting genius.
+One of the first sentences is, “so why to redesign the tripod?” which we think is simply copywriting genius.
 Backers are not buyers, so they care equally about what exact problem this product solves and why it is competitive and disruptive to the current market.

-Remember, backers are first-movers ready to take some risky investments to receive a product that beats all the traditional producers potentially.
+Remember, backers, are first-movers ready to make some risky investments to receive a product that beats all the traditional producers potentially.
 So starting a line with “questioning authority” is an amazing way to hook the audience of Kickstarter.